 Regardless of the computation below, a fraction of at least six (6) months is considered as one (1) whole year.

-One-half (1/2) month pay or one month pay, whichever is higher, for every year of service should be paid to an employee who is separated from the service due to any of the following authorized causes:
+a.
+Whichever is higher of one month pay or one-half (1/2) month pay for every year of service should be paid to an employee who is separated from the service due to any of the following authorized causes:

 1. Retrenchment (i.e. due to serious financial losses or in anticipation of serious financial losses);

 2. Closure or cessation of operation of an establishment not due to serious losses or financial reverses; and

 3. When the employee is suffering from a disease not curable within a period of six (6) months and his/her continued employment is prejudicial to his/her health or to the health of his/her co-employees;

 4. Lack of service assignment of security guard for a continuous period of six (6) months; and